Copenhagen Police Station

 Respect for heritage

-With its geometric forms and references to Greek architectural elements, the police station represents a unique type of building in the Danish architectural portfolio.
-Based on this, all renovation and restoration projects have been carried out with respect for cultural heritage in the desire to preserve the building's original expression.
+With its geometric forms and references to Greek architectural elements, the police station represents a unique type of public architecture within the Danish architectural tradition.
+All renovation and restoration work by Alex Poulsen Architects has been undertaken with great respect for cultural heritage and a consistent aim to preserve the building’s original architectural expression.

 New and old

-The connection to heritage is emphasized by the reintroduction of the original terrazzo floor in the service center, where an artistic cohesive appearance prevails.
-Despite efforts to preserve the old as much as possible, some optimizing adjustments have also been made in the service center, including partitioning glass walls in niches and new soundproofing construction, acoustic plaster, and integrated cooling in the ceilings.
-In this way, the building remains not only durable in a physical sense but also functionally sustainable.
+The connection between historic preservation and modern functionality is emphasized by the reintroduction of the original terrazzo floor in the service center, where an artistic cohesive appearance prevails.
+While maintaining as much of the original structure as possible, functional upgrades have been integrated to meet contemporary needs, including partitioning glass walls, soundproofing, acoustic plaster, and integrated cooling in the ceilings.
+Through this approach, the police station remains not only physically durable but also functionally sustainable.

 The passage of time

-As the passage of time has taken its toll on the building due to wear from wind and weather, it has been Alex Poulsen Architects' task to perform maintenance work.
-Maintenance tasks have included re-plastering facades and restoring the roof, natural stone, windows, and metalwork.
-These upgrades ensure the continued enjoyment of a sharply defined police station for many years to come.
+As the passage of time has taken its toll on the building due to wear from wind and weather, it has been Alex Poulsen Architects' task to perform maintenance and restoration.
+This has included re-plastering facades and restoring the roof, natural stone, windows, and metalwork.
+These upgrades ensure the continued preservation and daily use of a sharply defined heritage police station for years to come.

 An eye for detail

 During the work on the police station, it has been crucial that the updated elements are executed with a high degree of similarity to the originals.
-In this regard, it is necessary to possess a good sense of detail and finesse, which the design studio has prioritized greatly.
-In the memorial garden, this has been expressed through replacement, plastering, and treatment of the ceiling.
+This demands an architectural approach rooted in detail, craftsmanship, material accuracy, and restoration precision, which the design studio has prioritized greatly.
+In the memorial garden, this has been expressed through replacement, plastering, and and surface treatment of the ceiling, executed with a deep respect for the building’s original design integrity.